 Notes: This figure shows coefficients and 95% confidence intervals from regressing different wealth and investment measures on psychological characteristics.
-The first row regresses non-land assets on respondents' aspirations, self-beliefs, beliefs about returns, time and risk preferences, mental health, age, education, marital status, household size, number of school-aged members, and county fixed effects.
-The second, third and fourth rows measure investment using respectively expenditure on productive inputs and hired labour, labour supply, and education expenditure.
-We regress each measure of investment on the same controls as in the first row, plus consumption and non-land asset value.
+The first row show results from regressing a wealth proxy (non-land assets) on respondents' aspirations, self-beliefs, beliefs about returns, time and risk preferences, mental health, age, education, marital status, household size, number of school-aged members, and county fixed effects.
+The second, third, and fourth rows show results from regressing investment measures (respectively expenditure on productive inputs and hired labour, labour supply, and education expenditure) on the same controls as in the first row, plus two wealth proxies: consumption and non-land asset value.
 All asset and investment measures are defined in the footnote below Table 1.
 The aspirations index and psychological measures are defined in Section 3.1.
-Here, each is standardised to allow for coefficient comparison.
+All psychological measures are standardised to simplify comparison of the coefficients.
 All regressions use the endline placebo group data with the top percentiles of aspirations, investment, assets, and consumption trimmed.
 Sample size is 1376 to 1747 depending on the choice of controls and investment measure.
 The smaller sample sizes are for education expenditure, as this is set to missing for households with no school-aged children.
 The confidence intervals are estimated using heteroskedasticity-robust standard errors.